Inkigayo: Digital Music Charts

 Formerly known as Mobile Ranking, the Digital Music Charts takes into consideration the popularity of songs through downloads on mobile phones as well as downloads on music sites.
 Every week, it features five ranks with a special guest(s) to host the segment.
 This segment was abandoned mid-2009.

 Campaign Songs

 Throughout each episode, various artists are featured in campaign songs that raise awareness for certain topics or issues.
 Such campaigns include: safe driving, drinking milk, piracy, and various local events.

 Take 7

 Take 7 is the representative segment of Inkigayo.
 Every week, seven of the most popular songs of that week are featured, where most artists will perform.
 At the end of the show, the Mutizen Song ("Mutizen" is a portmanteau of "music" and "netizen", symbolizing a song chosen by netizens) which is the most popular song of the week, receives the award.
 This has replaced the regular countdown charts format seen in most music programs and eliminates the need to rank artists.
-One song can only receive the award a maximum of three times.
-The following week, it is removed from the Take 7 list.
+One song can receive the award a maximum of three times; the following week, it is removed from the Take 7 list.
 This system was abolished on July 10, 2012.